Skip to Content

 All WordPress hosting providers have different tools for different tasks.
 Check the support/knowledge base of your hosting provider to see what tools they offer, if any.

 Not all have caching management.
-As an example, SiteGround hosting provides a SuperCacher tool within the control panel.
+For example, SiteGround hosting provides a SuperCacher tool within the control panel.
 Flywheel hosting uses a feature called Smart Refresh.

 Other hosting providers have specific plugins bundled into WordPress installations to handle the caching.
 Some offer nothing!